At Colorado Academy, we are focused on teaching 21st century skills in a developmentally appropriate way for children of all ages.

 Problem decomposition, pattern recognition, abstraction, and algorithm design are at the heart of our Computer Science program.
 Coding, robotics, physical computing and electronics, and 3D modeling and printing are a few of the core components in the CS curriculum.

-Upper School students are required to take two trimesters of courses that are designated as Computer Science/Engineering & Design.
-After fulfilling their requirement, many students choose to take additional courses.
+Upper School students are required to take at least one trimester of Computer Science.
+After fulfilling the requirement, many students choose to take additional courses.

 Computer Science/Engineering & Design Faculty